Principia Ethica: What is good?

-What things are good or bad in themselves
+What things are good or bad in themselves?

 The second question of ethics asks about what kinds of things are good in themselves.
 Moore discusses various traditional answers to this question, especially naturalism, which he contrasts with his own approach.
 The main problem with naturalism in ethics is its tendency to identify value with natural properties, like pleasure in hedonism or being more evolved in "Evolutionistic Ethics".
-He accuses such positions of committing the naturalistic fallacy in trying to define the term "good", an unanalyzable term according to Moore, in terms of natural properties.
-If such definitions were true, then they would be uninformative tautologies, "'Pleasure is good' would be equivalent to 'Pleasure is pleasure'".
-But, Moore argues, this is not the case, it is not a tautology but an open question whether such sentences are true.
+He accuses such positions of committing the naturalistic fallacy in trying to define the term "good", an unanalysable term according to Moore, in terms of natural properties.
+If such definitions were true, then they would be uninformative tautologies, "'Pleasure is good' would be equivalent to 'pleasure is pleasure.'"
+But Moore argues, it is not a tautology but an open question whether such sentences are true.
 This is why the definition above and naturalism with it fails.

 Moore agrees with hedonism that pleasure is good in itself, but it is not the only intrinsically valuable thing.
 Another important good that is valuable in itself is beauty, for example, the beauty of mountains, rivers and sunsets.
 Moore proposes a thought experiment, the "method of isolation", as a test to determine whether something has intrinsic value.
 The test is meant to remove any considerations of the thing being good as a means by isolating the intrinsic values.
 The method consists in imagining a world that contains only the thing in question, for example, a world composed only of a beautiful landscape.
 Moore argues that such a world would be better than an ugly world, even though no one is there to enjoy it in either case, which is to show that pleasure is not the only thing good in itself.